Neno0o/TFLite-Android-Helper/README.md

 ```
 Check out the sample app for more details.

-`ImageClassification` uses default input size 224, you should override this value depending on your model, in `create` method.
+`ImageClassification` uses default input size 224, you should override this value depending on your model.
 Also, you can override the number of results that will be returned, and the default confidence threshold.
 ```kotlin
 imageClassification = ImageClassification.create(
                 classifierModel = ClassifierModel.QUANTIZED,